U.S. had its slowest week of first-dose vaccinations since July, worrying health experts ahead of flu season

 The slower pace of vaccination has also resulted in dozens of countries that were once far behind in vaccination rates surpassing the United States, according to data compiled by researchers at the University of Oxford.

-Japan and South Korea, which had a vaccination rate of less than 1 percent in early March, when the United States had immunized about a fifth of its population, have now reached vaccination rates of about 70 percent.
+Japan and South Korea, which had a partial vaccination rate of less than 1 percent in early March, when the United States had partially immunized about a fifth of its population, have now given at least one dose to about 70 percent of their residents.